 Who is Seth Williams?
-Williams is Philadelphia’s top prosecutor.
-He was elected district attorney in 2009, with a campaign slogan of “A new day, a new DA” and was widely expected to have a bright future as a criminal justice reformer, but his tenure has been marred by an ever-growing number of scandals tied to his personal financial struggles, staffing decisions in his office and gifts he received and failed to report from wealthy benefactors.
+Williams was Philadelphia’s top prosecutor.
+He was elected district attorney in 2009, with a campaign slogan of “A new day, a new DA” and was widely expected to have a bright future as a criminal justice reformer, but his tenure was marred by an ever-growing number of scandals tied to his personal financial struggles, staffing decisions in his office, and gifts he received and failed to report from wealthy benefactors.
 (READ MORE: For Seth Williams, a push for reform undone by penchant for the high life | The inevitable fall of Philadelphia District Attorney Seth Williams | Desperately seeking Seth)

-What are his alleged crimes?
-Federal prosecutors have accused Williams of repeatedly misusing campaign cash and government property to live well beyond his means and selling the influence of his office to two wealthy benefactors who showered him with gifts including trips abroad, a $3,000 custom-built sofa and a used Jaguar convertible.
-He faces 29 corruption-related counts including bribery, extortion and honest services fraud.
-Williams has denied the allegations and accused FBI and IRS investigators of attempting to turn perfectly legal politicking under state law into federal crimes.
+What were his alleged crimes?
+Federal prosecutors accused Williams of repeatedly misusing campaign cash and government property to live well beyond his means and selling the influence of his office to two wealthy benefactors who showered him with gifts — including trips abroad, a $3,000 custom-built sofa, and a used Jaguar convertible.
+He faced 29 corruption-related counts including bribery, extortion, and honest services fraud.
+Williams denied the allegations and accused FBI and IRS investigators of attempting to turn perfectly legal politicking under state law into federal crimes.
 (DOCUMENT: Read the indictment | READ MORE: D.A.
 Seth Williams indicted on corruption, bribery-related charges | Philly DA Williams faces more federal corruption charges)

 What was the plea deal?
-Williams pleaded guilty to one count related to accepting a bribe from Bucks County businessman Mohammad Ali, and resigned his office “humbly, sincerely and effective immediately.”
+Williams pleaded guilty to one count related to accepting a bribe from Bucks County businessman Mohammad Ali, and resigned his office “humbly, sincerely, and effective immediately.”
 The 28 remaining counts against Williams were dismissed, but he “admits that he committed all of the conduct in those 29 counts,” Assistant U.S. Attorney Robert Zauzmer said.
-Despite pleas that he be allowed to remain free until his sentencing — his attorney argued Williams has no money to flee — U.S. District Judge Paul S. Diamond ordered him held, and U.S. Marshals led the DA out of court in handcuffs.
-Sentencing is set for Oct.
+Despite pleas that he be allowed to remain free until his sentencing — his attorney argued that Williams has no money to flee — U.S. District Judge Paul S. Diamond ordered him held, and U.S. Marshals led the DA out of court in handcuffs.
+Sentencing was set for Oct.
 24. (READ MORE: Philly DA pleads guilty to corruption | What’s next for Philly’s District Attorney’s Office?)

 How did we get here?
-News of the FBI’s interest in Seth Williams first broke in 2015, when investigators subpoenaed records from his campaign and the probe quickly heated up as investigators interviewed staffers in his office and requested records from a nonprofit he launched in 2011.
+News of the FBI’s interest in Seth Williams broke in 2015, when investigators subpoenaed records from his campaign, and the probe quickly heated up as investigators interviewed staffers in his office and requested records from a nonprofit he launched in 2011.
 As agents circled around him, Williams belatedly reported last year that he had received gifts worth more than $160,050 from wealthy supporters, which he had failed to report on his financial disclosure forms.
 The admission prompted a record fine from the city’s Board of Ethics.
-Many of those gifts now lie at the heart of the federal case against him.
+Many of those gifts were at the heart of the federal case against him.
 READ MORE: Sources: D.A.
 Seth Williams’ spending under federal probe | D.A.
 Williams belatedly reports $160,050 in gifts | U.S. probing Local 98 payment to send Seth Williams’ daughters to summer camps abroad)

-Why is the trial happening so quickly?
-U.S. District Judge Paul S. Diamond has set an unusually brisk schedule, ordering the case to trial three months after prosecutors filed their indictment.
+Why did the trial happen so quickly?
+U.S. District Judge Paul S. Diamond set an unusually brisk schedule, ordering the case to trial three months after prosecutors filed their indictment.
 Typically, it can take a year or more for lawyers on both sides to prepare for document-heavy public corruption cases.
-However, Diamond rejected government pleas for more time to get ready, explaining he was “hard-pressed to think of a case where the public’s right to a speedy trial is more pressing than it is here” given Williams’ decision to stay on as district attorney even while fighting felony charges.
+However, Diamond rejected government pleas for more time to get ready, explaining he was “hard-pressed to think of a case where the public’s right to a speedy trial is more pressing than it is here,” given Williams’ decision to stay on as district attorney even while he fought felony charges.
 (READ MORE: Judge wants DA Seth Williams’ trial to start as soon as next month | Lawyers in Seth Williams’ case: We need more time)

 How long did Williams stay in office?
-The district attorney agreed to a temporary suspension of his law license days after he was indicted in March but vowed to remain in his post until he could be vindicated at trial.
-Because he is not currently an active lawyer, he had limited his role to that of an administrator and left all oversight of the thousands of criminal cases that flow through his office each year to his first assistant, Kathleen Martin.
+The district attorney agreed to a temporary suspension of his law license days after he was indicted in March, but vowed to remain in his post until he could be vindicated at trial.
+Because he was not an active lawyer, he had limited his role to that of an administrator and left all oversight of the thousands of criminal cases that flow through his office each year to his first assistant, Kathleen Martin.
 That did not stop Williams from continuing to collect his $175,572-a-year salary — or his critics from trying to boot him from his post anyway.
-But his removal did not come until Thursday, when he pleaded guilty.
+But his removal did not come until June 29, when he pleaded guilty.
 (READ MORE: What’s next for Philly’s District Attorney’s Office? | Lawyer: Seth Williams plans to stay in office despite law license suspension | Lynne Abraham sues to have DA Seth Williams removed from office | Judge tosses Lynne Abraham’s suit to boot DA Seth Williams from office)

 - Accepting bribes from Feasterville businessman Mohammad N. Ali, 40, who prosecutors say gave thousands of dollars’ worth of gifts to Williams between 2010 and 2015, including an all-expenses-paid Caribbean vacation and a $3,000 custom-built sofa.
-Although Ali has said he had a “personal relationship” with the top prosecutor, he also has admitted to asking Williams to help him bypass secondary security screening at Philadelphia International Airport and to intervene in a drug case against a disc jockey at a Center City nightclub that Ali patronized.
+Although Ali has said he had a “personal relationship” with the top prosecutor, he also admitted to asking Williams to help him bypass secondary security screening at Philadelphia International Airport and to intervene in a drug case against a disc jockey at a Center City nightclub that Ali patronized.
 (READ MORE: Who is Mohammad Ali, the businessman who took the DA to Punta Cana? | If benefactor tried to buy leniency, Seth Williams failed to deliver)

-- Accepting vacations and a used 1997 Jaguar XK-8 convertible from businessman Michael Weiss, owner of the Center City gay bar Woody’s, for his help resolving regulatory problems involving the liquor license for Weiss’ bar in California.
+- Accepting vacations and a used 1997 Jaguar XK-8 convertible from businessman Michael Weiss, owner of the Center City gay bar Woody’s, for his help in resolving regulatory problems with the liquor license for Weiss’ bar in California.
 (READ MORE: Owner of iconic gay bar central to case against Philly DA)

 - Fraud involving using $20,000 designated for his ailing mother’s care in a nursing home for personal use.
 (READ MORE: DA Seth Williams’ prime target – his mother’s money, feds say)

-- Defrauding his political action committee, Friends of Seth Williams, by using more than $10,000 in contributions for personal expenses including expensive meals, massages, and facials at the Union League and the Sporting Club at the Bellevue.
+- Defrauding his political action committee, Friends of Seth Williams, by using more than $10,000 in contributions for personal expenses including expensive meals, massages, and facials at the Union League and at the Sporting Club at the Bellevue.
 (READ MORE: Claiming ‘Taco Bell’ tastes, Philly DA Williams drew questions early on with elaborate campaign spending)

 - Defrauding a federal anti-crime program and the city of Philadelphia by using vehicles designated for law enforcement for his personal use.
 (READ MORE: Philly DA faces more federal corruption charges)

 What did the jury look like?
 A jury of 10 women and two men, and four alternates, all women, was impaneled June 19.
-Just two of the main jurors are African American, but the panel — with jurors from as far away as Lancaster, Lehigh, and Northampton Counties — brings diverse life experiences to the mix.
+Just two of the main jurors were African American, but the panel — with jurors from as far away as Lancaster, Lehigh, and Northampton Counties — brought diverse life experiences to the mix.
 One woman said she worked as a chocolate taster at the Hershey plant.
 Another woman, a former retail jeweler, described once chasing down and beating a robber before setting him free.
-The panel includes a juvenile probation officer, a businessman from Chester County, and a Philadelphia cardiac nurse.
+The panel included a juvenile probation officer, a businessman from Chester County, and a Philadelphia cardiac nurse.
 (READ MORE: Jury selected, Philly DA Seth Williams’ federal corruption trial opens Tuesday)

-Who is the judge?
+Who was the judge?
 U.S. District Judge Paul S. Diamond has had a 12-year career on the federal bench in which he has presided over several high-profile cases.
 Recently, that list has included a Green Party-backed legal fight for a recount of Pennsylvania’s 2016 presidential votes and hundreds of civil cases stemming from the arrest of six Philadelphia narcotics officers accused and later acquitted of planting evidence and shaking down drug dealers.
-A George W. Bush appointee, Diamond worked in the District Attorney’s Office in the late 1970s and early 1980s and served as the treasurer and lawyer for former U.S. Sen. Arlen Specter’s failed 1996 presidential campaign.
+Diamond, a George W. Bush appointee, worked in the District Attorney’s Office in the late 1970s and early 1980s and served as the treasurer and lawyer for former U.S. Sen. Arlen Specter’s failed 1996 presidential campaign.